 Rob was appointed to the board in November 2016 and became chair in November 2017.
 He is also an ex-officio member of the Audit and Risk and the People, Culture and Safety committees.
 Rob is a tax lawyer and chartered accountant, and the former CEO and chair of Ernst & Young in both Australia and New Zealand.
-Currently a director of Sanford Limited and Port of Tauranga Limited, he has also been a director of ANZ National Bank, Sky City Entertainment Group and Telecom.
-Rob was honoured as a Knight Companion of the New Zealand Order of Merit to services to business and Maori in 2019.
+Rob is Ngati Porou.
+Currently Chair of Sanford Limited and a director of the Port of Tauranga Limited, he has also been a director of ANZ National Bank, Sky City Entertainment Group and Telecom.
+Rob was honoured as a Knight Companion of the New Zealand Order of Merit for services to business and Maori on 31 December 2018.

 Stuart was appointed to the board in November 2018 and is a member of the Audit and Risk Committee.
-He is an elected member of Bay of Plenty Regional Council and is also a member of their Audit and Risk Committee and chair of the Regional Transport Committee.
-Stuart was deputy and then mayor of Tauranga City Council from 2004 until 2016.
-He is also the Vice President of Local Government New Zealand and is a trustee on Elms Foundation and Summerhill Charitable Trust.
-Stuart was made an Officer of New Zealand Order of Merit in 2017.
+He is an elected member of Bay of Plenty Regional Council and a member of their Risk and Assurance Committee, Operations and Monitoring Committee, SmartGrowth Leadership Group and Deputy Chair of the Policy and Strategy Committee.
+Stuart has held a number of governance roles both in the private and public sector and was Mayor of Tauranga from 2004 until 2016.
+He is President of Local Government New Zealand and is a trustee of Summerhill Charitable Trust.
+Stuart was made an Officer of the New Zealand Order of Merit in 2017.

 Brett was appointed to the board in November 2017 and is a member of the Audit and Risk Committee.
 He is also an independent director and chair of Bluelab Corporation and chair of economic development organisation Priority One.
 Brett is the former Chief Executive Officer of Comvita, where he is now a director.
 Prior to this he held several senior roles with global packaging firm, Tetra Pak.